dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Find your passion and let it kill you"

++ "Intellect without balls is like a racecar without tires." - @nntaleb

 + "Find your passion, learn how to add value to it, and commit to a lifetime of learning." -- Ray Kurzweil

 + Internet removed the barriers to knowledge, cloud is doing the same for experiments.